 QI – THE STANDARD FOR WIRELESS CHARGING

 Simple and safe, Qi charges or powers an array of devices, from smartphones to cordless kitchen appliances.
-The technology combines the benefits of both induction and resonant charging technologies to deliver a versatile standard that offers a full range of innovative features and capabilities.
+The technology combines the benefits of both induction and resonant charging to deliver a versatile standard that offers a full range of innovative features and capabilities.

 NO MORE CORDS

 Wireless power enables designers and manufacturers to cut the final cord and give consumers what they’ve been asking for – a truly wireless lifestyle.
-Through the Qi wireless power standard, power, data and communications now flow across devices from different manufacturers ensuring a seamless user experience.
+Through the Qi standard, power, data and communications now flow across devices from different manufacturers ensuring a seamless user experience.

 EXTENDED PRODUCT LIFE